JoeLancaster/dnadd/README.md

 * 1.
-  nixadd updates your .nix file by creating a backup and swapping their names.
-A residual file with a .nixadd suffix will always be left as a backup.
+  dnadd updates your .nix file by creating a backup and swapping their names.
+A residual file with a .dna suffix will always be left as a backup.
 * 2.
   The path to your .nix file is resolved with realpath(3) which expands symbolic links.
 If, for example, your /etc/nixos/configuration.nix is a symlink for /home/alice/configuration.nix your backup file will be made in /home/alice
 * 3.
-  nixadd reads the file at $(HOME)/.config/.nixadd.
-As you will likely be using nixadd with sudo or as root, you should make sure you set your location with nixadd -C as root user or sudo or manually in /root/.config/.nixadd
+  dnadd reads the file at $(HOME)/.config/.dna.
+As you will likely be using dnadd with sudo or as root, you should make sure you set your location with dnadd -C as root user or sudo or manually in /root/.config/.dna

 <a name="exit-status"></a>